CobaltXII/shaker/README.md

 pre-requisites : libGL , libGLEW and SDL + headers MUST be installed

+cd shaker  # cd the root dir, containing everything

-in the root dir, simply type make
+Once in the root dir, simply type make

 If nothing goes wrong, two binaries are built in build subdir.
 To test fastly, just type :